Pret a Manger: 1986 onwards

-Pret A Manger opened its first shop in France in 2012 and had 51 shops in France by 2022.
+Pret a Manger opened its first shop in France in 2012 and had 51 shops in France by 2022.

 In June 2016, after running an online poll, Pret a Manger opened a vegan and vegetarian branch in Soho, London, under a new brand name, Veggie Pret, changing its Twitter page for the launch from burgundy to green.
 "We opened our Veggie Pret pop up as an experiment," Pret's group chief executive at the time Clive Schlee wrote in a blog post, "never imagining it would be around for more than a month.
 We ended up making it permanent..."

 In 2016, Pret's group sales were £776 million.
 In April 2017, the company opened its second Veggie Pret in Shoreditch, East London.
 In September 2018, JAB Holding Company acquired Pret a Manger from Bridgepoint.
 In May 2019, Pret bought rival chain Eat for an undisclosed sum, originally planning to convert many branches into Veggie Pret shops.

 On 27 August 2020, during the 2020 coronavirus pandemic in the UK, the company announced that it would cut 2,890 jobs from its UK workforce (more than a third of the current employees).
 The primary reason given was a severe downturn in trade.
 Most jobs would be lost from shops, with 90 roles lost in the company support centre.

-In April 2022, the company announced plans to enter the Irish market, opening 20 outlets and creating 500 jobs.

-In 2022, Israeli retailer Fox announced plans to open over 40 Pret A Manger outlets in Israel.

-Restaurants

-The company emphasises the use of natural ingredients and advertises that its sandwiches are made on the day of purchase in a kitchen at each location (with the stated exception of a few small outlets).
-Food left unsold at the end of the day is collected by charities.
-Sandwiches are packaged in paperboard rather than sealed plastic.
-67% of its trade is in London, where around three-quarters of its stores are located.
-Locations include:

-United Kingdom

-United Arab Emirates: 1 outlet, as of March 2016.
-It opened on 16 March 2016 at Dubai International Airport's new Concourse D.